daniel-dpsi/Bank-MySQL/README.md

 # void-sql
 Database work in phpMyAdmin.

-Oriented around a bank system.
+Oriented around a banking system.